Martelli29/European_Electricity_Networks/README.md

 ## HITS algorithm

-From the previous networks has been calculated the HITS algorithm that it’s implemented on the library of NetworkX ([6](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.link_analysis.hits_alg.hits.html#hits)).
+From the previous networks has been calculated the HITS algorithm that it’s implemented on the library of NetworkX ([documentation here](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.link_analysis.hits_alg.hits.html#hits)).

 Hyperlink-Induced Topic Search (HITS; also known as hubs and authorities) is a link analysis algorithm that rates Web pages, a good